A Guide to Club Competitions.

 The Club Singles Championship - The Readey Trophy.

-The Readey Trophy is considered to be the premier club competition.
-Open to all playing members.
+The Readey Trophy was donated by Gerry and Doreen Readey, who owned Readey's Trophies at Chorley Old Road, Bolton, (which is still in business), and the Competition is considered to be the premier club competition.
+It is open to all playing members.
 The Club Singles Championship is a straight knockout competition.

 The Ladies’ Singles Championship - The Hunt Cup.